Metronidazole, tablets 250 mg 40 pcs

 Hearing and labyrinth disorders

-– Hearing disorders/hearing loss (including neurosensory deafness).
+– Hearing impairment/hearing loss (including sensorineural deafness).

 Blood and lymphatic system disorders